NCCER Certification Guide (2026): Steps, Cost, Exam Prep

 Can I take NCCER Core online?

-Some programs offer hybrid options, but hands-on performance tests must be done in person.
+Some programs offer hybrid options with online coursework, but the hands-on performance tests must be done in person at an Accredited Training Sponsor.

 Is NCCER Core recognized nationwide?

 Yes.
-NCCER is accepted by employers, unions, and schools across the U.S.
+NCCER is accepted by employers, unions, and schools across the U.S., and your credential is verifiable through NCCER’s national Registry System.

 Notice a mistake or need help finding a local program?
 Contact us here and we’ll help you find a training path that fits.